merico-dev/markdoc/md/en/tutorial.md

 </div>
 ```

-> We have agreed that the identifying attribute for a section is `data-section`, the value of `data-section` is unique within the same document, and naming convention is the same as that for custom ID (for example, here `synopsis` is a legal name).

 The identification name of a document block can be represented by the `data-<attr>` attribute within the HTML code block, and the naming of the `<attr>` should follow the following rules:

 - You should only use: `a-z`/`-`